 Talk Reason - this website presents a collection of articles which aim to defend genuine science from numerous attempts by the new crop of creationists to replace it with theistic pseudo-science under various disguises and names.
 Talk Reason is designed to provide a forum for articles arguing against modern creationism in all of its forms

 Mark Perakh - Mark Perakh is retired professor from Cal.
 State University with the Emeritus status.
-He is a prominent sceptic who is passionately engaged in debunking various kinds of crank science.
-Author of Unintelligent Design
+He is a prominent sceptic who is passionately engaged in debunking various kinds of crank science and the author of Unintelligent Design

 Discovery Institute's 'Wedge Project'